jogong2718/cosyvoice_jonny/README.md

 Copy of the CosyVoice repo

-test.py is the script. in the assets directory are the input audios. in the outputs directory are the generated audios
+test.py is the script. in the assets directory are the input audios.
+The output directory is for the generated audios